awslabs/damo/USAGE.md

 reduce DAMON's overhead, and therefore recommended to be used if you don't need full results and your system is sensitive to any resource waste.

+#### Sorting Regions Based on Hotness

+Note: This is an experimental feature at the moment.
+Some changes could be made, or the support can be dropped in future.

+Users can sort the regions based on hotness of the regions by providing 'temperature' as the sort key (`--sort_regions_by`).

+The hotness is calculated as weighted sum of the access pattern values (`size`, `access_rate`, and `age`).
+If `access_rate` is zero, the hotness becomes the weighted sum multiplies `-1`.
+By default, the weights for the three values are 0, 100, and 100, respectively.
+Users can set custom weights using `--temperature_weights` option.

 `damo status`
 -------------